terryjbates/redis-apache-rewrite/README.md

 We start out by telling Apache that a text file "foomap.txt" will be referenced via "foomap" inside of the configuration.
 We then have a very generic "RewriteRule."
 If a request matches the specified pattern, Apache will attempt to process the rewrite using the contents of "foomap."
 If there is no match, Apache will rewrite to a default of "http://www.company.com/index.html."
 The options at the end, in order, indicate no hexcode escaping, to stop rewriting process immediately, and force and external redirect.

-Let "head" the contents of "foomap.txt":
+Let's "head" the contents of "foomap.txt":

     FAQs http://company.com/frequently-asked-questions
     finance http://finance.company.com/